 Better yet, there’s no need to rush out and buy a heat pump system and throw your old one away.
 Some heat pump systems can be retrofitted to an existing water tank although with rebates available it is more cost effective to convert the complete water heater over to this type of product.

-Benefits of a heat pump hot water systems vs other types of hot water systems
+Benefits of a hot water pump vs other types of hot water systems

 The most obvious benefit is savings on your electricity bill and reducing your environmental impact - two important factors for any modern family.
 Many families who seek to reduce their environmental impact but cannot use other means such as solar systems have installed heat pump hot water.